nyaosorg/nyagos/nyagos_en.md

 If it succeeded, it returns true only.
 Failed, it returns nil and error-message.
 Cases are ignores and, the character '-' is same as '\_'.

+### `nyagos.bindkey("KEYNAME",function()...end)`

+When the key is pressed, call the function.

+The return value of function is used as below

+* When it is a string, it is inserted into cursor position.
+* When it is nil, it is ignored.

 ### `nyagos.filter = function(cmdline) ... end`

 `nyagos.filter` can modify user input command-line.